ODIM-Project/ODIM/docs/README.md

 # API usage and access guidelines

-> **PREREQUISITE**: Ensure that you have the required privileges to access all the services to avoid encountering the HTTP `403 Forbidden` error.
+> **PREREQUISITE**: Ensure that you have the required privileges to access all the services to avoid getting the HTTP `403 Forbidden` error.

 This guide contains sample request and response payloads.
 For information on response payload parameters, see *[Redfish® Scalable Platforms API (Redfish) schema 2022.1](https://www.dmtf.org/sites/default/files/standards/documents/DSP2046_2022.1.pdf)*.